 Student Emergency Fund

-To help address those challenges and to support USC occupational science and occupational therapy students impacted by the COVID-19 crisis, we’ve launched the USC Dentistry, OT and PT Student Emergency Fund.
+To help address those challenges and to support USC occupational science and occupational therapy students impacted by the COVID-19 crisis, generous USC Chan donors have supported the USC Dentistry, OT and PT Student Emergency Fund.

 This fund serves as a lifeline, helping USC Chan students who are experiencing unexpected and overwhelming financial challenges, such as struggling to pay rent, provide for young families, finance necessary emergency travel or afford basic necessities as they continue or complete their education—both during the current crisis and into the future.

 By making a gift to USC Chan, you’ll be joining in our shared purpose as we define innovative and collaborative approaches that elevate occupational therapy for all and support our community in living occupationally-enriched lives.